isomerpages/nlb-eyeonasia/_india-know-selected/discovering-andhra-pradesh.md

 ---
 <img src="\images\india-selected\andhra-pradesh-guide.jpg" alt="andhra pradesh guide" style="width:800px;" />

 This is a selection of resources on Andhra Pradesh available from the [NLB catalogue](http://catalogue.nlb.gov.sg/) or the Internet and is not meant to be an exhaustive list.
-If you know of or come across more useful resources, please drop us a [http://catalogue.nlb.gov.sg](https://catalogue.nlb.gov.sg/) so that we can share them with our readers.
+If you know of or come across more useful resources, please drop us a  <a href="http://www.eyeonasia.gov.sg/contact-us/">note</a> so that we can share them with our readers.